osome-iu/osometweet/README.md

 This is valuable because you can then leave your keys/tokens - which should always be kept private - out of your code.
 This allows you to write code which is easier to share with others.

 ### OAuth 2
-OAuth 2 only requires you bearer token.
+OAuth 2 only requires your bearer token.
 You can create an `OAuth2` object with the folliwng code:

 ```python
 from osometweet import OAuth2